scylladb/sphinx-scylladb-theme/docs/source/index.rst

   :class: large-6
   :anchor: Learn more

-  Explore example pages and components you can use in ScyllaDB docs.
+  Explore example pages and components you can use in Scylla docs.

 .. topic-box::
   :title: Contribute